The Hidden Penalty of Motherhood

-Being a mother can be extremely rewarding in many ways, but it can have unintended consequences for moms who want to pursue a career while also raising a family.
+Being a mother can be extremely rewarding in many ways, but it can have unintended consequences for moms who want to pursue a career while raising a family.
 The so-called motherhood penalty can affect women as they attempt to make a steady climb up the career ladder.
-That can impact their ability to build wealth and create a secure financial future over the long term.
+That can impact their ability to build wealth and create a secure financial future.

-The motherhood penalty may not be fair, but it's a reality that many women find themselves facing.
-Understanding how this penalty is imposed on mothers—and how it affects their career outlook—is essential for women as they shape their financial plans.
+The motherhood penalty may not be fair, but it's a reality that many women face.
+Understanding how this penalty is imposed on mothers—and how it affects their career outlooks—is essential for women as they shape their financial plans.

 What the Motherhood Penalty Looks Like

-In general, the motherhood penalty assumes that mothers aren't able to maintain the same professional footing with women who don't have children, or with their male colleagues.
-This can play out in the workplace in a number of ways but perhaps the biggest sting associated with the motherhood penalty is how it affects women's earning potential.
+In general, the motherhood penalty assumes that mothers aren't able to maintain the same professional footing as women who don't have children or their male colleagues.
+This can play out in the workplace in several ways, but perhaps the biggest sting is how it affects a woman's earning potential.

-According to a report from Third Way, a national think tank organization, the typical mother sees her earning power drop by 4 percent for each child she has.
+According to a report from Third Way, a national think tank, the typical mother sees her earning power drop by 4% for each child she has.
 Interestingly, the opposite is true for men.
-Upon becoming a father, men see their income rise by 6 percent.
-That inverse relationship suggests that employers may still largely view men and women in traditional rules, with women as caregivers and men as breadwinners.
+Upon becoming a father, men see their income rise by 6%.
+That inverse relationship suggests that employers may still largely view men and women in traditional roles, with women as caregivers and men as breadwinners.

 The motherhood penalty also applies to women who are re-entering the workforce after taking a hiatus to care for children.
 A study published in the American Sociological Review found that stay-at-home moms are half as likely to land a job interview as mothers who had been laid off from their previous job.

-The motherhood penalty can't be eliminated overnight and for women, the best defense is a good offense.
-The cornerstone of that approach is to have a solid plan in place for securing your financial health.
+The motherhood penalty can't be eliminated overnight.
+Despite changes in gender equality at work, many women will continue to face its effects.
+For those considering motherhood, it's wise to have a solid plan in place for securing financial health.
 The centerpiece of that plan should be your retirement outlook.

 Earning less means you may have less income available to save for your later years.
-In that scenario, it's important for women to take full advantage of opportunities to grow their savings.
-That includes saving enough in their employer's 401(k) or a similar tax-advantaged plan to qualify for the full matching contribution.
-Adjusting your contributions by 1 percent annually is another helpful way to step up your savings rate gradually, so that it rises in tandem with your income.
+In that scenario, women need to take full advantage of opportunities to grow their savings.
+That includes saving enough in your employer's 401(k) or a similar tax-advantaged plan to qualify for the full matching contribution.
+Adjusting your contributions by 1% annually is a way to step up your savings rate gradually so that it rises in tandem with your income.

-A Health Savings Account is another avenue for saving in a tax-advantaged way if your employer offers a high deductible health plan as part of your benefits package.
-These accounts offer a triple tax benefit: tax-deductible contributions, tax-deferred growth and tax-free withdrawals for qualified medical expenses.
+If your employer offers a high-deductible health plan, a Health Savings Account is another avenue for saving in a tax-advantaged way.
+These accounts offer a triple tax benefit: tax-deductible contributions, tax-deferred growth, and tax-free withdrawals for qualified medical expenses.

-What you may not know is that after age 65, you can withdraw HSA funds for any reason, without a penalty.
-You will, however, have to pay regular income tax on the withdrawal.
-In a pinch, an HSA could be used as a retirement savings supplement, which is a plus for mothers who may not have fully met their retirement goal.
+What many aren't aware of, though, is that after age 65, you can withdraw HSA funds for any reason, without a penalty.
+You only have to pay regular income tax on the withdrawal.
+In a pinch, an HSA could be used as a retirement savings supplement, which is a plus for mothers who haven't fully met their retirement goals.

 For married mothers who are stepping away from work temporarily, a spousal IRA may be another way to save.
-With a spousal IRA, your spouse can make an IRA contribution on your behalf, even if you don't have income of your own.
-The contribution limits are the same as traditional and Roth IRAs; $5,500 for 2018, plus an additional catch-up contribution if you're 50 or older.
+With a spousal IRA, your spouse can make an IRA contribution on your behalf, even if you don't have an income of your own.
+The contribution limits are the same as traditional and Roth IRAs: $6,000 for 2019, plus an additional catch-up contribution if you're 50 or older.

 Use Career Breaks Wisely